ThejasNU/video-chat-web-app/README.md

 # Video Chat Web App

-It has been built using React, Material UI, Socket.io and WebRTC
+It has been built using React, Material UI, Socket.io and WebRTC.

 To open this on your browser [click here](https://webrtc-videochat-web-app.netlify.app/)